Usable-Security-and-Privacy-Lab/ssa-daemon/docs/man/setsockopt.md

 > **RESTRICTIONS**
 >
 > IMPORTANT: In cases where TLS contexts are used, NO settings (other than
-> TLS_HOSTNAME) should be modified for a TLS context once it has been shared
+> TLS_HOSTNAME) should be modified for any sockets using the TLS context once
-> with other sockets, as undefined behavior will occur.
+> it has been shared with other sockets, as undefined behavior will occur.
 >
 > The option may not be used if the given socket is already
 > listening, connected or connecting, or if the socket has previously